Martin Jeitziner

-Martin Jeitziner (born 13 January 1963) is a retired Swiss football midfielder who played in the 1980s and 1990s.
+Martin Jeitziner (born 13 January 1963) is a Swiss former professional footballer who played as a midfielder in the 1980s and 1990s.

-Football career
+Career

 Jeitziner played his youth football with FC Basel and advanced to their first team during their 1980–81 season under head-coach Helmut Benthaus.
 The team were reigning Swiss champions and Benthaus wanted to integrate the youngster into the team.
 Jeitziner played his domestic league debut for the club in the away game in the Charmilles Stadium on 9 Mai 1981 as Basel were defeated 1–2 by Servette.
 He played his second game just one week later in the home game in the St. Jakob Stadium against Luzern.
 These were the only two games that he played in this season.

 During the following season trainer Benthaus used Jeitziner as a substitute, substituting him in during various Cup of the Alps matches and test games at the beginning of the season.
 He scored his first goal for his club on 26 September in a Swiss Cup away game.
 Again he was substituted in at half time and he scored his goal in the 82nd minute as Basel won 9–1 against FC Sursee.
 Jeitziner scored his first league goal for the club just one week later.
 Same situation, he was substituted in at half time and he scored his goal in the 49th minute, but it did not help the team, as they lost 1–3 against Zürich.

 Following this Jeitziner became a regular starter in the team.
 He played in 22 of the 30 league matches in their 1981–82 season and in these he was able to score eight goals.
 Together with team-mate Erni Maissen he was joint team's top league goal scorer.
 Same picture in Basel's 1982–83 season.
 Although manager Benthaus left the club, under his successor Rainer Ohlhauser the young midfielder remained a team regular.
 Together with his team-mates Jörg Stohler and young striker Beat Sutter, Jeitziner was again team's joint top league scorer, each netted seven times.
 For Basel's 1983–84 season Ernst-August Künnecke was appointed as head-coach and although he was known for his good work with the youngsters, the team slipped into the midfield of the league and the club started suffering financial problems.
 Jeitziner stayed with the club until the end of the 1985–86 season and then he moved on.